GoSecure/pyrdp/README.md

 Run `pyrdp-player.py --help` for a full list of arguments.

 ### Using the PyRDP Certificate Cloner

+NOTE: Using this tool is optional.
+Since version 1.0 PyRDP generate certificates on-the-fly exactly like this tool would do.

 The PyRDP certificate cloner creates a brand new X509 certificate by using the values from an existing RDP server's certificate.
 It connects to an RDP server, downloads its certificate, generates a new private key and replaces the public key and signature of the certificate using the new private key.
 This can be used in a pentest if, for example,